afnizarnur/pensil-ajaib-data/README.md

 - Concise output format (no verbose explanations)
 - Legal conflict flags kept brief but clear
 - Source citations shown only when flagging issues

 ---

-## Support & Contributing

-For questions or updates to guidelines:

-1. Check existing files following the hierarchy (Priority 0-8)
-2. Reference conflict resolution matrix
-3. Maintain consistency with established patterns
-4. Follow Indonesian language standards (KBBI/PUEBI)
-5. **Flag any legal compliance issues immediately with Priority 0 override**

-### Contributing to Repository:
-- All changes must maintain hierarchy integrity
-- New guidelines must specify priority level (0-8)
-- Include conflict resolution rules for new guideline types
-- Update this README if new file categories are added

----